Rich in anthocyanins, vitamins and minerals, these deep purple berries are packed with nutrition. Discover what makes blackberries so good for you.

 Can blackberries protect against heart disease?

-As well as being an excellent source anthocyanins, one research study did show that a specific extract found in blackberry juice offered protective effects against heart disease.
+As well as being an excellent source of anthocyanins, one research study did show that a specific extract found in blackberry juice offered protective effects against heart disease.

 Read more about what to eat for a healthy heart.